beeware/beeware/docs/tutorial/tutorial-3.rst

       Running app module: helloworld
       ---------------------------------------------------------------------------

-This will start to run your native application, using the output of the ``build`` command.
+This will start to run your native application, using the app bundle created by the ``build`` command.

 You might notice some small differences in the way your application looks when it's running.
 For example, icons and the name displayed by the operating